idanmel/Gilded-Rose/README.md

 This was not optimal, because although the change was easy, it was not simple, as I had to make the change in two places.

-On the other hand, that might bee the "correct" way of doing it...
+On the other hand, that might be the "correct" way of doing it...
 I wrote the test, found an easy way to make it pass, then refactored.

 ### Most used refactoring techniques: